 Mookajjiya Kanasugalu is indeed the story of an old lady with elaborate dreams, but she’s not mute.
-While the entire village considers her rather senile for mumbling on her own, her grandson, the protagonist of the story, believes each word she says and is eager to listen to everything she says.
-More so, he often brings in elements that can initiate conversations with her and makes her speak to him of things beyond what normal people would speak about.
+While the entire village considers her senile for mumbling on her own, her grandson, the protagonist of the story, believes each word she says and is eager to listen to everything she says.
+More so, he often brings in elements/items that can initiate conversations with her and makes her speak to him of things beyond what normal people would speak about.

 While that is one part, the parts where the story talks about the many topics of Hinduism seem extremely half baked and unconvincing – at least to me.
 The ideas presented by Mookajji are supposed to be great, but somehow they do not sound as convincing or revolutionary as the author would have intended them to.
 They neither pose the right questions nor provide thought-provoking answers.
 And I had no idea what to think when the novel ended – the climax was just as disconnected as the other ideas in the entire novel.
+A revolutionary idea was intended to be presented at the end, but it did not unfold as curiously or effectively for me.
+I couldn’t even connect the dots between the many ideas presented throughout the novel and the climax.
+There are so many unanswered or half-answered questions pertaining to religion throughout.
 For non-believers of Hinduism or agnosts, the questions posed in the novel might seem revolutionary but for believers, they really mean nothing.